-Of the more than 180 peoples inhabiting the territory of contemporary Russia, 40 are officially recognised as indigenous.
-While the Russian constitution and national legislation set out the rights of “indigenous minority peoples of the North”, there is no such concept as “Free, Prior and Informed Consent” enshrined in legislation and thus, indigenous peoples are not recognised by Russian legislation as such.
+Of the more than 160 peoples inhabiting the territory of contemporary Russia, 40 are officially recognised as indigenous.
+While the Russian constitution and national legislation set out the rights of “indigenous minority peoples of the North”, there is no such concept as “Free, Prior and Informed Consent” enshrined in legislation and thus, Indigenous Peoples are not recognised by Russian legislation as such.
 Russia has a multitude of regional, local, and interregional indigenous organisations, but the national umbrella organisation, RAIPON, operates under tight state control.

 Russia has not endorsed the UN Declaration on the Rights of Indigenous Peoples, nor has it ratified ILO Convention 169.
 The country has inherited its membership of the major UN Covenants and Conventions from the Soviet Union: the ICCPR, ICESCR, ICERD, ICEDAW and ICRC.
 It also has ratified the Framework Convention for the Protection of National Minorities (FCNM) of the Council of Europe.

-One of the main struggles for indigenous peoples in Russia relates to land and natural resource rights.
+Another struggle for Indigenous Peoples in Russia relates to land and natural resource rights.
 In 2015, an important article in Russia's legislation in regard to this issue was revoked.
 The articles stipulated that in places of traditional residence and traditional activities of indigenous peoples, local authorities should decide on the “prior determination of locations for the placing of objects” on the basis of the results of meetings or referenda of the indigenous and local communities.
 This means that local authorities have now lost most of their legal leverage in terms of being able to protect indigenous lands from incursions by business enterprises and other resource users.
-In 2015 and 2016, this led to a number of cases of violations of indigenous peoples’ land tenure.
+In 2015 and 2016, this led to a number of cases of violations of Indigenous Peoples’ land tenure.